THE CONTEXT

 CTV at the wind turbinePhoto: Marco Polo• Why?
 As it turned out, Marco Polo's 3QFY24 (ended June 2024) business ran into some hiccups.
 (Which business doesn't at some point or other?)

-• In the case of Marco Polo, one issue it revealed was the delivery of the CSOV it is building will be delayed by approximately 4 months.
+• One issue it revealed was the delivery of the CSOV it is building will be delayed by approximately 4 months.

-This means Marco Polo will see a delay in the start of charter income it is to receive from the vessel.
+This means Marco Polo will see a delay in the start of charter income from the vessel.
 In addition, there could be liquidated damages to pay to the charterer.

 CSOV7.24